-When oral medication fails, penile injections to induce erection are another potential treatment for ED.
-While many patients object to the notion of an injection into the penis, the needle typically used for these injections is very thin and short and most patients are not bothered by it.
-The most commonly used agents include prostaglandin E1 or a combination of different drugs that cause increased blood flow (e.g., papaverine, phentolamine).
-Combinations of different medicines (aka bimix or trimix) may be more effective than single drugs alone and may also carry lower risks for side effects.
+When oral medication fails, penile injections to induce erection are another alternative to treat ED.
+While many men object to the notion of an injection into the penis, the needle typically used for these injections is smaller than a human hair and oftentimes not even painful.
+The most commonly used agents include prostaglandin E1 or a combination of different drugs that cause increased blood flow (e.g. papaverine, phentolamine).
+Combinations of different medicines may be more effective than single drugs alone and may also carry lower risks for side effects.

-Patients must have appropriate training and education before beginning penile injection therapy.
+Men must have appropriate training and education before beginning penile injection therapy.
 The goal of the injection medication is to achieve an erection that is sustained for sexual intercourse, but not prolonged or painful.
 The injections must be given in proper amounts with the appropriate technique to minimize the risk of scarring in the penis or priapism, a prolonged and painful erection which may cause permanent damage.

 The medication is injected into the side of the penis into the corpora cavernosa, the paired erectile bodies of the penile shaft.
 After choosing the proper site to inject, the skin should be cleaned with an alcohol pad.
 The needle is inserted perpendicular to the penile shaft so as to enter the right spot; it is important that the medicine be administered to the inside of the corporal body, not just underneath the skin.
-After the medication is injected, the needle is withdrawn, and firm pressure is applied to the site to reduce the risk of bleeding or bruising; patients who take aspirin or other blood thinner should hold pressure for a bit longer.
-Some experts recommend that patients stand for at least 10 minutes after injection to enhance penile blood flow.
+After the medication is injected, the needle is withdrawn and firm pressure is applied to the site to reduce the risk of bleeding or bruising; men who take aspirin or other blood thinner should hold pressure for a bit longer.
+Some experts recommend that men stand for at least 10 minutes after injection to enhance penile blood flow.
 Penile stimulation may also help enhance response.

-Patients who are interested in injections but unable to administer the shot themselves may enlist the help of their partner.
+Men who are interested in injections but unable to administer the shot themselves may enlist the aid of their partner.
 Alternatively, an auto-injector is a spring-loaded device that inserts the needle into the penis very quickly, minimizing psychological "hesitancy."
-A variety of injectors are available; talk to your provider if you think that an auto-injector might help you but be aware that for some patients, the "harpoon" feeling of the auto-injector hurts more than self-administered injection.
+A variety of injectors are available; talk to your doctor if you think that an auto-injector might help you.

-Improper injection and any subsequent scarring may hypothetically lead to penile curvature and nodules in the penis.
-It is important to get the proper training before beginning injection therapy.
-Most patients and their partners find that injection therapy is easy to perform and are very pleased with the results.
+Improper injection and any subsequent scarring can lead to penile curvature and nodules in the penis, so it is important to get the proper training before beginning injection therapy.
+Most men and their partners find that injection therapy is easy to perform and are very pleased with the results.